-Kotor old town is one of Montenegro’s most photogenic and popular tourist attractions.
-Every year visitors from all ends of the globe come to see this idyllic town on the shore of the Bay of Kotor.
+Kotor old town is one of Montenegro’s most photogenic, fascinating and popular attractions.
+Every year visitors from all around the globe come to see this idyllic town on the shore of the Bay of Kotor.

-Get a map – you can get a free map of the old town at the information kiosk in front of the Sea Gate.
-It’s essential to help you find your way around!
+Kotor maps – you can get a free map of the old town at the information kiosk in front of the Sea Gate.
+Google maps is also very handy to help you find your way around